Raining Mangoes: In Conversation with Hafsa Nouman

 LX: That’s wonderful.
 You have an entire series of white walls with the embossed elements.
 Why did you choose to mount them in corners like icons or grids?

 HN: I think for me, the corner was important.
 No shape exists without a corner except the circle.
-Any square, cuboid, or other shape has corners.
-We are not physically in any space without corners, whether 2D or 3D.
+Any square, cuboid, or other shape has corners, and every urban space has corners, whether 2D or 3D.
 The corner is the contact between two opposing points, like your fingers touching.
-For me, corners are about expanding and contracting.
 You cannot see the point of contact when you depict a corner.
 You perceive the shape and the mold of it.
-I also love this one and the others.
-I will quickly show you three that are interesting.

 HN: Thank you.
-Last summer, I got a travel grant to go to Egypt.
+Last summer, I got a travel grant to go to Cairo and Alexandria in Egypt.
 It helped me think a lot about the meaning and significance of the horizon line.
-I was dealing with the problem of representation in terms of the neoliberal reception of entering work through the artist’s identity.
-That frustrated me because it was lazy and I found people tried to confine my practice into what they believe a Muslim Pakistani female artist “should” be making.
-I had a studio session with a well-known artist who asked about my experience living in Pakistan and whether it was very oppressive.
-I said no, and then she asked me about whether I would wear a burqa, which was shockingly funny.
-I told her that I wear the same clothes I do here, but because it’s hot, I wear salwar kameez for comfort.
-This was the first time I had to contend so explicitly, in my studio, with such an audience.
-I spoke with Jennifer Pronolo about this, and we just shook our heads at neoliberalism.
-This and a couple more such incidents made me think about what would happen if I made a reflective wall painting, and the viewer had to contend with their identity and self rather than mine.
+I was navigating how to understand the reception of the work.
+I was disappointed by the neoliberal reception of my practice, as I felt the emphasis on my identity distracted from the practice itself.
+I had a studio session with a well-known artist who asked about my experience of living in Pakistan and whether it was oppressive.
+That was the first time I had to contend so explicitly, in my studio, with an audience that asked me disheartening and ignorant questions.
+That and a few other incidents made me choose to create reflective wall paintings, where the viewer has to contend with their reflection and identity.

-I saw a Persian miniature painting that was beautiful.
-It showed Alexander going to China and holding an art competition between a Greek and a Chinese painter.
-The Greek painter made the most realistic painting anyone had seen.
-The Chinese painter polished the wall until it became reflective, so the painting of the Greek artist was mirrored in the polished wall of the Chinese artist.
-That is representation, and in this case, it is not about fidelity to a real image but about the real, which is always in transience.
-Identity, whether it’s Pakistani, South Asian, or any identity, is not fixed.
-It is always in transition.
+Prior to visiting Egypt, I had seen a beautiful Persian miniature painting that changed my practice.
+It depicted Alexander the Great going to China and holding an art competition between a Greek and a Chinese painter.
+The Greek painter made the most realistic painting anyone had ever seen, whereas the Chinese painter polished the surface of the wall until it became reflective.
+So, the painting made by the Greek artist was reflected in the polished surface of the Chinese artist.
+That is representation, and in this case, it is not about fidelity to a real image but about the “real,” which is always in transience.
+A figure is always in transition and never inert.

-LX: Interesting, tell me about this apricot series and how this relates?
+LX: Interesting!
+Tell me about this apricot series.

-I started making reflective paintings.
-One was inspired by an apricot tree.
+That manuscript solidified the idea to me that I should experiment with making reflective paintings.
+One of my early works was inspired by an apricot tree.
 I saw compositions of a stone, a dried apricot, and the crushed seed.
 The desired fruit was the almond inside the apricot seed, not the apricot itself.
 For me, that represented life.
 That painting was about colonial desire, but also about stages of love, like the body, flesh, and effort needed to reach the pulse of the fruit.
-There are four elements to the painting, the dried apricot, a stone, the crushed seed, and the almond represented by the charged void, as Rachelle Dang, my professor at Yale, used to describe it.
+There are four elements to the painting: the dried apricot, a stone, the crushed seed, and the almond represented by the charged void, as Rachelle Dang, my professor at Yale, used to describe it.

-[Points to canvas ] This is a dried apricot.
+[Points to canvas] This is a dried apricot.
 This one is the stone.
 It is blue and luminescent.
-Then there is a blank surface, the void.
-This is the beginning of the work because the beginning comes from emptiness.
+Then there is a blank surface, which is the beginning of the work [points to What is the Desired Fruit (blank canvas)] because the beginning comes from emptiness.
 Emptiness is also death, but it's also the beginning of life.
+Like the Big Bang!

-HN: I don’t really know that much about it either, to be honest; I think it is more about the interiority of the experience of looking.
+HN: We use mirrors in wedding ceremonies too!
+I think it is more about the interiority of the experience of looking.
 An object that points outwards and inwards at the same time.
 The idea of mirrors is about ego or vanity, but also about self-reflection and introspection.

 LX: Definitely.
 Are the oranges and other elements influenced by apricots?